The lithium-ion battery – everything you need to know about it

 Further development of the lithium-ion battery?

 Although li-ion and similar lithium polymer technology still dominates the majority of mobile devices, this does not mean that there is no change in this area.
 There are at least a few improvements on the horizon that can push mobile technology even further.
 Certainly one of them is the new technology mentioned earlier, created by Tesla.
 There are also improvements on the horizon related to the use of graphene.
 If a simple and cheap method of obtaining graphene can be found, it can certainly be used to improve lithium-ion cells.
-You will also read about battery graphene in our article.
 However, we will be saying goodbye for the moment, we hope we have sufficiently highlighted the issue of li-ion, but if you have any questions, please feel free to ask them in your comments.

 Author: Krzysztof Wołongiewicz